Manage dimensions on custom metadata

 • You learn that third-party cookies are being deprecated, and you want to make sure that all your search hubs are compliant.

-You create a new dimension named Third-party cookies, and then include it in your UA report.
+You create a new dimension named Third-party cookies, and then include it in your report.
 After assessing the report, you discover two hubs are indeed still using third-party cookies, and you update them to ensure that they’re leveraging the client ID instead.

 As a result, your search hubs are now compliant with the new regulations.